OmDet: Large-scale vision-language multi-dataset pre-training with multimodal detection network: Our Approach

 \subsection{Model Architecture}

 Following the above design principle, OmDet is introduced, a task-conditioned detection network that can learn from infinite combinations of tasks.
 It is composed of a vision backbone, a task encoder, a label encoder, and a multimodal detection network.
 The overall structure is illustrated in Fig\ref{fig:outline}.
-The following will describe each component in details.
+The following will describe each component in detail.

-\textbf{Vision Backbone} Starting from the initial image $x_{img} \in R^{3 \times H_0 \times W_0}$ (with 3 color channels), let the vision encoder $f_v$ be a conventional CNN backbone or Vision Transformer backbone (e.g. Swin Transformer) generates a lower-resolution visual feature map $f \in R ^{C \times H \times W}$ at each output layer.
-Then Feature Pyramid Network (FPN)~\cite{lin2017feature} is used to aggregate information from top to bottom and output a set of visual feature maps $\{P2, P3, P4, P5\}$.
+\textbf{Vision Backbone} Starting from the initial image $x_{img} \in R^{3 \times H_0 \times W_0}$ (with 3 color channels), let the vision encoder $f_v$ be a conventional Convolutional Neural Network (CNN)~\citep{liu2022convnet} or Vision Transformer (e.g. Swin Transformer~\citep{liu2021swin}).
+The vision encoder generates a lower-resolution visual feature map $f \in R ^{C \times H \times W}$ at each output layer.
+Then Feature Pyramid Network (FPN)~\citep{lin2017feature} is used to aggregate information from top to bottom and output a set of visual feature maps $\{P2, P3, P4, P5\}$.